DanielWen-Takuya/aiy-voice-development/README.md

 - How can we get the reponse in text ?
 - Play a local music using aiy.audio->Done，not using aiy.audio but subprocess
 - Set trigger sound->Done
-- Record a file in local by command "Record what I am going to say" (file in local, text may be in database)
+- Record a file in local by command "Record what I am going to say" (file in local - change aiy.assistant, text may be in database)
-- Try Postgresql->create all the tables
+- Try Postgresql->create all the tables and insertion
+- play music from the list in db
+-